skip to content

 Thesis / Dissertation

-The course is examined by thesis and by viva.
-The thesis must be no longer than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices and must satisfy the internal and external examiner that the candidate can design and carry out an original investigation, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
+The thesis must be no longer than 20,000 words in length, exclusive of tables, footnotes, bibliography, and appendices and must satisfy the examiners that the candidate can design and carry out an original investigation, assess and interpret the results, and place the work in the wider context of the subject.

 Apply Now